African art: Contemporary African art

 Africa is home to a thriving contemporary art and fine art culture.
 This has been under-studied until recently, due to scholars' and art collectors' emphasis on traditional art.
 Notable modern artists include El Anatsui, Marlene Dumas, William Kentridge, Karel Nel, Kendell Geers, Yinka Shonibare, Zerihun Yetmgeta, Odhiambo Siangla, George Lilanga, Elias Jengo, Olu Oguibe, Lubaina Himid, Bili Bidjocka and Henry Tayali.
 Art bienniales are held in Dakar, Senegal, and Johannesburg, South Africa.
 Many contemporary African artists are represented in museum collections, and their art may sell for high prices at art auctions.
 Despite this, many contemporary African artists tend to have a difficult time finding a market for their work.
 Many contemporary African arts borrow heavily from traditional predecessors.
 Ironically, this emphasis on abstraction is seen by Westerners as an imitation of European and American Cubist and totemic artists, such as Pablo Picasso, Amedeo Modigliani and Henri Matisse, who, in the early twentieth century, were heavily influenced by traditional African art.
 This period was critical to the evolution of Western modernism in visual arts, symbolized by Picasso's breakthrough painting Les Demoiselles d'Avignon.

 Since the late 20th century, artists such as Ibrahim El-Salahi and Fathi Hassan have emerged as significant early figures in the development of contemporary Black African art.
 However, the foundations of contemporary African artistic expression were laid earlier, particularly during the 1950s and 1960s in South Africa, where artists like Irma Stern, Cyril Fradan, and Walter Battiss played pioneering roles.
 Institutions such as the Goodman Gallery in Johannesburg also contributed to the promotion and visibility of African modernism during this period.

 In more recent decades, the global art scene has shown growing interest in African contemporary art, largely thanks to the support of European galleries like the October Gallery in London and the involvement of prominent collectors such as Jean Pigozzi, Artur Walther, and Gianni Baiocchi.
-This international interest has led to an increase in major exhibitions featuring African artists, including events held at the Africa Center in New York and the African Pavilion at the 2007 Venice Biennale.

-A pivotal moment for the international recognition of African art came with the appointment of Nigerian curator Okwui Enwezor as the artistic director of Documenta 11 in 2002.
-His African-centered curatorial approach provided a global platform for many African artists, significantly advancing their visibility and careers within the broader contemporary art world.